Having moved to an English-speaking country in my teenage years, I was always conscious of my accent and speech.

 Practicing With ELSA

 ELSA’s interface is easy to use.
 Its visuals and interface really provide a comprehensive overview of the daily targets for training.
-It also gives me a daily rating and tells me how much of a native English speaker I sound every training day.
+It also gives me a daily rating and tells me how much like a native English speaker I sound every training day.

 After each day of training, I am given stars for my progress.
 Lessons are also named appropriately, which is a great feature for me because just by reading the lesson title, I know exactly what I will be learning.